openlookeng/hetu-core/hetu-docs/en/rest/task.md

 Task Resource
 =============

-The Task resource provides a set of REST endpoints that give openLooKeng servers the ability to communicate about tasks and task output.
-This isn\'t a service that will be used by end users, but it supports the execution of queries on a openLooKeng installation.
+The Task resource provides a set of REST endpoints that provide openLooKeng servers the ability to communicate about tasks and task output.
+This is not a service that will be used by end users, but it supports the execution of queries on a openLooKeng installation.

 - GET /v1/task